Park Place station (BMT Franklin Avenue Line): History

 The station is located at the point where the tracks of the original Brooklyn, Flatbush & Coney Island Railway left the street surface and began running in an open-cut right-of-way on its route to Brighton Beach and Coney Island.
 The Kings County Elevated Railway (KCER) had begun serving the line in 1896.

 A station was established at this spot on June 19, 1899 to provide local residents access to KCER trains.
 This station consisted of two simple compacted earth platforms at the side of each track running south of Park Place.

 During 1905–1906, this portion of the line was rebuilt as a raised elevated railway and embankment structure, and a new station was built at this location, with a single floor-level island platform and a station house between the tracks.
 The new station was located with the station house over Park Place and the platform extending north from that point.

-The station deteriorated over the years as the New York City Transit Authority considered whether to abandon or rehabilitate the station and the line.
+In April 1993, the New York State Legislature agreed to give the MTA $9.6 billion for capital improvements.
+Some of the funds would be used to renovate nearly one hundred New York City Subway stations, including Park Place.
+The station had deteriorated over the years as the New York City Transit Authority considered whether to abandon or rehabilitate the station and the line.
 Community support in the Bedford–Stuyvesant and Crown Heights communities persuaded the city to rebuild the line.
 The station closed in 1998, was completely rebuilt, and reopened in 1999.